hctel/angleiron/readme.md

 ---

+## Merchand App

+The `merchandapp` project is responsible for the merchant-facing application.
+It provides a user interface for merchants to manage their products, view transactions, and interact with customers.

 ## Managing Database

 The `merchandapp` project manages the merchant side of the database.
 It handles creation, updates, and deletion of records related to products, transactions, or partners.